dotnet/core-setup/Documentation/design-docs/COM-activation.md

 ## Purpose

 In order to more fully support the vast number of existing .NET Framework users in their transition to .NET Core, support of the COM Activation scenario in .NET Core is required.
 Without this support it is not possible for many .NET Framework consumers to even consider transitioning to .NET Core.
-The intent of this document is to describe aspects of the activation of a .NET class written for .NET Core within a COM environment.
-This support includes but is not limited to activation via the [`CoCreateInstance()`](https://docs.microsoft.com/en-us/windows/desktop/api/combaseapi/nf-combaseapi-cocreateinstance)API in C/C++ or from a [Windows Script Host](https://docs.microsoft.com/en-us/windows/desktop/com/using-com-objects-in-windows-script-host).
+The intent of this document is to describe aspects of COM Activation for a .NET class written for .NET Core.
+This support includes but is not limited to activation scenarios such as the [`CoCreateInstance()`](https://docs.microsoft.com/en-us/windows/desktop/api/combaseapi/nf-combaseapi-cocreateinstance)API in C/C++ or from within a [Windows Script Host](https://docs.microsoft.com/en-us/windows/desktop/com/using-com-objects-in-windows-script-host) instance.

-This document is limited to the in-proc COM Activation scenario.
-The out-of-proc COM Activation scenario is deferred.
+COM Activation in this document is currently limited to in-proc scenarios.
+Scenarios involving out-of-proc COM Activation are deferred.

 ### Requirements

 * Discover all installed versions of .NET Core.
-* Load the appropriate version of .NET Core for the class.
+* Load the appropriate version of .NET Core for the class if a .NET Core instance is not running, or validate the currently existing .NET Core instance can satisfy the class version requirement.
 * Instantiate an instance of the class and return a pointer to an [`IUnknown`](https://docs.microsoft.com/en-us/windows/desktop/api/unknwn/nn-unknwn-iunknown) that represents the newly constructed class.
-* Determine the required CLR version for activation or validate a currently existing CLR instance can satisfy the CLR version requirement.
 * Support the discrimination of concurrently loaded CLR versions.

 ### Environment Matrix